IgniteUI/igniteui-docfx/en/components/tabs.md

 ### Tabs Types
 There are two types of tabs.
 Set the `tabsType` input to choose between fixed and content-fit tabs.
 - **Content-fit tabs** (default): the width of the tab header depends on the content (label, icon, both) and all tabs have equal padding.
-Nevertheless what type of tabs you have choose, the tab header width is limited by the specified min and max width.
+Nevertheless what type of tabs you have chosen, the tab header width is limited by the specified min and max width.
-- **Fixed tabs**: all tab headers are with equal width and fit in the tabs component.
+- **Fixed tabs**: all tab headers are with equal width and fit in the tabs container.
 If the provided space is not enough for all items, scroll buttons are displayed.

 ```html
 <div class="items-wrapper__item items-wrapper__item-small items-wrapper__item--blue">